mggg/VoteKit/docs/social_choice_docs/scr.rst

 General Vocabulary
 ==================

--  Social choice theory: the study of making decisions from collective input.
+-  **Ballot**: the information gathered from a voter, usually a ranking, but could be points as well.
+-  **Ballot generator**: a method for creating ballots.
+-  **Bloc**: a group of voters who share some similar voting patterns.
+-  **BLT**: a file type used to record CVRs in Scottish elections.
--  Bullet vote: casting a vote for a single candidate.
+-  **Bullet vote**: casting a vote for a single candidate.
--  Ranked choice voting: the act of electing candidates using rankings instead of bullet votes.
+-  **CVR**: cast vote record, i.e., the collection of ballots.
+-  **Election**: a choice of rules for converting a preference profile into an outcome.
--  Linear ranking: an ordering of the candidates :math:`A>C>B` by your preference for each. :math:`A>C` means you prefer :math:`A` to :math:`C`.
+-  **Linear ranking**: an ordering of the candidates :math:`A>C>B` by your preference for each. :math:`A>C` means you prefer :math:`A` to :math:`C`.
--  Ballot: the information gathered from a voter, usually a ranking, but could be points as well.
--  Preference profile: a collection of ballots from voters.
+-  **Preference profile**: a collection of ballots from voters.
 Note, this is not the same as an election.
--  Election: a choice of rules for converting a preference profile into an outcome.
--  Ballot generator: a method for creating ballots.
--  Bloc: a group of voters who share some similar voting patterns.
--  CVR: cast vote record, i.e., the collection of ballots.
--  BLT: a file type used to record CVRs in Scottish elections.
+-  **Ranked choice voting**: the act of electing candidates using rankings instead of bullet votes.
+-  **Social choice theory**: the study of making decisions from collective input.

 Preference Intervals
 ====================